 3. Infant dyschezia

 This is a condition in which the infant strains and cries for more than ten minutes before defecating.
 The baby’s face may turn red or purple until the passage of soft or liquid stool.
-This is a normal and very common condition and might resolve after a few weeks (2).
+This is a normal and common gastrointestinal condition and might resolve after a few weeks (2).

 4. Anal fissure

 Colic affects approximately 10–40% of infants.
 It peaks at around six weeks of age, and the symptoms start to resolve by three to six months.
 Babies tend to uncontrollably cry while suffering from colic.
 Other symptoms include bloody stools, excessive gas and pain during pooping, skin rashes, and vomitings.
-So, if your baby cries while pooping, try to determine if it is colic (4).
+So, if your baby cries while pooping, try to determine if it is infantile colic (4).

 When Should You Worry?

 Mild grunting and occasional crying while pooping are common in infants.
 However, if your baby cries excessively during defecation, and you notice fever, feeding difficulties, and blood in their stools, it is best to take them to your pediatrician.
+Dr. Rubin observes, “Older babies still may do a lot of grunting and turning red, but as long as their poops are soft and they are pooping every one or two days, it’s normal.
+However, if the poop is hard or like rabbit pellets, it is a sign of constipation and should be addressed with your pediatrician.”

 Tips To Stop Babies From Crying While Pooping